Trees in our cities: 10 reasons we need to plant more

 10. Because we love them

 Trees have been part of the natural landscape since humans evolved on Earth.
 We have a deep, innate desire to be around them, even if you aren’t aware of it.
-What would our cities be like if we weren’t able to enjoy seeing a glimpse of greenery as we walk down the street?
+Next time you're out on a tree-lined street, imagine it without those trees.
 Would you prefer to see more grey than green?

 Donate to Trees for Cities and together we can help cities grow into greener, cleaner and healthier places for people to live and work worldwide.